-This topic has helpful resources for transition from secondary education into adult life.
+This topic has helpful resources for the transition from secondary education into adult life.

 ACT Adult Community Transition Program

 The ACT Program is part of the Anchorage School District.
-The ACT program is a post-secondary community based instructional program for adult students (18 to 21 years old) needing additional transitional supports after completing the required core credits at their neighborhood school.
+The ACT program is a post-secondary community-based instructional program for adult students (18 to 21 years old) needing additional transitional support after completing the required core credits at their neighborhood school.

 AKCIS Career Planning Tool

 The Alaska Commission on Postsecondary Education, in partnership with the Department of Labor and Workforce Development, offers AKCIS – a free online tool.
 AKCIS is a free online program with college/career planning activities; allowing students to develop a personal portfolio account to plan and track education and career plans.
 This website houses many other resources on planning and financial aid.

 The Alaska Commission on Postsecondary Education, in partnership with the Department of Labor and Workforce Development, offers AKCIS Jr. – a free online tool for 5th - 8th-grade students and classrooms.
 AKCIS Jr. is a free online program with college/career planning activities and simple instructions, allowing students to develop a personal portfolio account to plan and track education and career plans.
 This website houses many other resources on planning and financial aid.